Lasagne/Lasagne/docs/index.rst

 Lasagne is a lightweight library to build and train neural networks in Theano.

 Lasagne is a work in progress, input is welcome.
 The available documentation is limited for now.
+The project is at `GitHub`_.

 User's Guide
 ------------